Grand National Fence Guide

-There are actually only 16 fences on the race course so the first 14 fences are jumped for a second time to make up the 30 total fences used in the race.
+There are only 16 actual fences on the Aintree course, the first 14 fences are jumped for a second time to make 30 total jumps in the race.
 All fences, except the Water Jump (16th) must be at least 4ft 6in high.

 The Fan, named after a mare who regularly refused here in the 19th century.
 A plain 4ft 7in-high fence of no special difficulty.